george43g/better-firebase-functions/README.md

 - freedom to easily change and rearrange your file structure without having
 - rename a function by renaming a file (well, you'll have to manually delete the old function)
 - automatically create function groups based on directory structure, allowing for `--only functions: groupA` deploys

+## Warnings

+Try to avoid collisions, where two modules are exported to the same path.

+This module does its best to convert dashes in files to camelCase and multi-extensions on files `user.function.js` to valid names, so as to avoid misnaming a function.

+You can use the glob pattern to specify which files to target, but be careful:
+`user.test.js & user.function.js`, if they are both included accidentally, will collide with each other as they are both called `user` and the extension is stripped away.

+If you need both files, then you can optionally change their names to use camelCase or use a dash `-` (which are also automatically converted to camelCase) leaving only the dot in .js

+### Todo

+- implement jest testing
+- implement semantic release on travis-ci
+- implement greenkeeper
+- husky / commitlint git hooks, testing git hooks
+- compile to the latest node version supported by firebase - 10.15.3, es2018
+- better error handling and edge cases, console.error() errors
+- performance review

+### Contribute

+Please contribute to this project by submitting a pull request.
+Use commitizen to generate correct commit messages.